What is pelvic organ prolapse?

 Depending on the type of prolapse, some of the organs may protrude outside the vagina.

 The most common cause of pelvic organ prolapse is the weakening of the pelvic muscles that hold organs in place.
-Pelvic organ prolapse often occurs after childbirth (vaginal deliveries) when pelvic muscles have been weakened and/or stretched.
+Prolapse often occurs after childbirth (vaginal deliveries) when pelvic muscles have been weakened and/or stretched.
 Other contributors to pelvic organ prolapse can include:

 - Excess weight